PavolRepisky/microfrontends/implementation/project-management-api/README.md

 # Project Management API

 The Project Management API is a lightweight Node.js backend built with Express.js.
-It provides basic CRUD operations and serves translation files.
+It provides basic CRUD operations and serves translation files for the microfrontends.
 All data is stored in memory, so no database setup is required.

 ## Prerequisites